puppetlabs/puppetlabs-apache/README.md

 The Apache module allows a lot of flexibility in the set up and configuration of virtual hosts.
 This flexibility is due, in part, to `vhost`'s setup as a defined resource type, which allows it to be evaluated multiple times with different parameters.

-The base `apache` class is the best place to set your default values for your virtual hosts.
 The `vhost` defined type allows you to have specialized configurations for virtual hosts that have requirements outside of the defaults.
+You can set up a default vhost within the base `apache` class as well as set a customized vhost setup as default.
+Your customized vhost (priority 10) will be privileged over the base class vhost (15).

-If you have a series of specific configurations and *no* general defaults, make sure to set the base class default host to 'false'.
+If you have a series of specific configurations and do not want a base `apache` class default vhost, make sure to set the base class default host to 'false'.

     class { 'apache':
       default_vhost => false,